leee0000n/Chess-Engine/README.md

 #define UPDATE_BLACK_KING_SQUARE(info, blackKingSquare) ((info & 0x80fffff) | (blackKingSquare << 20))
 ```

+## Optimization
+Various optimization techniques have been used to speed up the engine's move search.
+- Instead of creating a tree data structure containing possible board states, the engine works on the same array of memory that the board state is stored in, making and unmaking moves on the same bit of memory, so no new memory is used, which drastically increases the number of positions per second that the engine can evaluate.
+- Alpha-beta pruning is used to skip entire branches of moves that are guaranteed to be worse than the best move currently found.
+- Lastly, Move ordering has been implemented so the engine searches better moves earlier, allowing branch pruning to happen earlier, so fewer positions and evaluated when searching for the best move.

 ## Project Status
 ### Notable Wins
 Current notable wins are: